eleniel-mocna/PipeWeb/README.md

 Here choose the script you want to run:
 ![img_5.png](readme_images/img_5.png)

-Then you will get the arguments menu.
+Then you will get the arguments' menu.
 Here you can specify the config file and the arguments.
 You can fill these by hand or by using the `x` buttons in the file manager.
 Also hints for files in your root directory will